 Somerset House is one of the few remaining palaces that used to line the Thames – a gorgeous, stately construction that was built in 1776 on top of an old Tudor palace.

-These days, you will find open-air cinema screenings, concerts and events held in its stately piazza – quite fitting as Somerset House was always intended to be open for the public to enjoy.
+These days, you will find open-air cinema screenings, a winter skating rink, concerts and events held in its stately piazza – quite fitting as Somerset House was always intended to be open for the public to enjoy.

 The Courtauld Gallery (which is located in Somerset House) is currently closed for renovation but there’s still a range events to keep you entertained.